superna9999/pyfdt/README.md

 It is highly based on fdtdump for the dtc compiler package.

-Device Tree Blob (.dtb) input is actually the only input format accepted, but either Device Tree Blob (DTB) or Device Tree Structure (text DTS) is available.
+Device Tree Blob (.dtb) input is actually the only input format accepted, but either Device Tree Blob (DTB) or Device Tree Structure (text DTS) is available as output format.
+Device Tree filesystem 'output' is available via the fusemount.py FUSE sample using [fusepy](https://github.com/terencehonles/fusepy) library.

 The library future is to add the following features :